 Aside from air quality issues, mitigating climate change is also another key driver for clean technology adoption.
 The impacts of climate change are already being felt in California and around the world, with growing intensity that adversely affects communities and the environment.
 The science that predicted these impacts is now even stronger and leaves no doubt that urgent action is needed to prevent irreversible damage.
 The impacts of climate change are felt most heavily by low-income and communities of color, which are also disproportionately impacted by air pollution as described earlier.
 California has established itself as a global leader in science-based, public health-focused climate change mitigation and air quality control and has established ambitious climate goals.
 At the state level, these goals include emission reduction goals of 40 percent below 1990 levels by 2030, 85 percent by 2045, and carbon neutrality no later than 2045.
 Having an electricity grid that is low to zero carbon is crucial to meet climate goals as the state's vehicle fleet transitions to ZEVs, including battery electric vehicles (BEVs) to charge from grid electricity.
 CARB's 2022 Scoping Plan27 provides a set of policy recommendations to help California achieve its climate and air quality goals.
-These recommendations include enhancing existing programs and regulations, such as the Advanced Clean Trucks and Clean Fleets regulations, expanding incentives for ZEVs and infrastructure, and investing in transit and active transportation.
+These recommendations, expanding incentives for ZEVs and infrastructure, and investing in transit and active transportation.
 The report also suggests developing new regulations, such as those for medium- and heavy-duty vehicle efficiency, as well as adopting a more holistic approach to address the intersectionality of climate change and equity.